agilesix/ADPQ/README.md

 **J.** We believe strongly in frequent iterations based on user feedback.
 Therefore, we focus on getting an MVP in the hands of users ASAP (usually within 30 days).
 In the case of this prototype we had very limited time and budget.
 Therefore we performed only one post production iteration based one user test sessions.
 User feedback that was not prioritized for our iteration was put into the prioritized [product backlog](https://trello.com/b/Ww8O7aX7/adpq2018) for use in future releases.

-**K.** The user-facing features of our prototype leverage Bootstrap's grid system and employ responsive techniques, resulting in an excellent user experience regardless of the kind or size of device used.
+**K.** The user-facing features of our prototype leverage USWDS's grid system and employ responsive techniques, resulting in an excellent user experience regardless of the kind or size of device used.
 Our team utilized a mobile-first approach on the custom features we implemented, creating initial designs to work on phones and small mobile devices, then progressively enhancing this design for larger devices.

 **L.** Our solution is comprised entirely of modern open source technologies, including: